Confused About Your Financial Aid?

 The FAFSA requires much of the same information as your taxes, so we suggest that you fill out both your taxes and your FAFSA early in the year, and before February 15th, so that you can apply for UAA scholarships.
-If you aren't able to complete your FAFSA with current tax information, remember that the IRS data retrieval tool lets you use estimates of your tax information from the previous year, and correct your FAFSA later, when you do your taxes.
-Completing your FAFSA early will prepare you for many wonderful Financial Aid opportunities!
+We highly recommend you use the IRS data retrieval tool when it's available.
+It lets you pull in your tax information directly from the IRS and helps you avoid errors that could cause processing delays.

 How can I avoid making mistakes on my FAFSA?